yrc42/Winter2019_notes/psci/psci2.md

 ## Is it rational to ask for democracy?

 - in a dictatorship, wealth in unequally distributed - elites are rich, citizens are poor(only access to public goods)

 - citizens generally act rationally to increase their standards of life

 - Thus, they would push directly for more income, which offers material benefits.
 Democracy only offers you **procedural benefits.**

 - Working on this logic, the poor would demand **wealth/economic redistribution** from the dictator
   - redistribution-> continue to support the dictator
   - no redistribution-> no support, revolt

-- However, even though the poor can directly press for redistribution, the dictator's offer might not be credible - time inconsistency problem
+- **However, even though the poor can directly press for redistribution, the dictator's offer might not be credible - time inconsistency problem**

+  - When revolution potential is strong, dictator prefers to offer redistribution

+    When revolution potential is weak, dictator prefers to revoke redistribution

+  - Surrender the power over redistribution to the poor

+  - **By transferring decision-making power to the poor, democracy is born**

+  - Although democracy offers only procedure power, it is rational to demand it

+  - It makes the ruler’s promise of material benefits reversal-proof

+    take over the power of redistribution - democracy makes elites redistributive bargain credible

+* democracy is not irrational romanticism

+* democracy is a rational strategdy of pursuing personal wealth
+  * the poor demand both material benefits and procedural power from dictator
+* the origin of democracy is evolution rather than revolutionary
+* democracy evolves from bargaining between the elites and the poor, elites offer to redistribute wealth and power, poor offer to withhold revolution

+## What regime is better for revolutionary leaders?

+* A time-inconsistency problem: When out of power, the poor benefits from democracy, once in power, the poor benefit from being dictator
+* having all the power, revolutionary leaders cannot "bind their own hands" since the other side has lost

+## Democracy and Inequality

+### Four paths towards democracy

+1. Singapore: no democracy, little repression
+2. UK: smooth progression to consolidated democracy
+3. Argentina: intermittent progression to unconsolidated democracy
+4. Apartheid South Africa: no democracy, lots of repression

+### income inequality levels

+1. **minimum inequality** - the poor not much worse off than elites, the poor do not demand redistribution, **the dictator stays in power without repression**
+   * east Asian countries
+2. **moderate inequality** -  the poor somewhat worse off, demand redistribution. elites somewhat better off, concede rather than repress - **democracy evolves, consolidate**
+   * Anglo-Saxon + Scandinavian countries - monarchs gives up power, remains popular
+3. **high inequality** - strong demand for redistribution, the elites concede but will regret later. **Military coup**
+   * Latin America, Africa
+4. **extreme inequality** - elites have everything to lose in redistribution and hang on to power at any cost. **heavy repression, often resulting in revolution**
+   * south Africa, middle east

+The democratization probability graph is a parabola -  when inequality is too low, masses unwilling to demand regime change. when inequality is too high elites unwilling to offer regime change

+## Is it rational to ask for maximum democracy?

+* since having procedural power is good, why not take full control of the procedural power?
+* democracy is the outcome of elite-poor bargain - elites promise redistribution, and the poor promise to withhold revolution
+* with total procedure power, the poor can't credibly commit to spare elites so it's in poor's interest to limit their own power.
+By giving some power to elites:
+  * materially - wealth redistribution is more likely
+  * politically - democracy is less likely to be reversed by elites
+* successful democratization is often managed by elites

-Democracy and Growth
+## Democracy and Growth

-- As the economy becomes more developed, production becomes more based on joint and complex work.
+- As the economy becomes more developed, production becomes more based on joint and complex work. redistributive conflicts soften.

-- Primitive economies rely generally on simple and solo work
+- **Primitive economies rely generally on simple and solo work**

-- Industrial economies are skill and capital intensive, but they do not come from the same source.
+- **Industrial economies rely on complex and joint work, are skill and capital intensive**.
 The elites provide the capital, while the poor provide skilled labour.
+Industrialization ties workers and elites together

   - These elites rely on the workers and oftentimes cannot force workers to work.
-Workers can purposely put in low effort, sabotage, petty theft, playing dumb, etc.
+Workers can use "weapons of weak", purposely put in low effort, sabotage, petty theft, playing dumb, etc.
-- As a state becomes more democratized, this type of resistance becoming more damaging
+  - As skilled labour gain importance, this type of resistance becoming more damaging.
-- Thus the elites offer concessions (redistribution and concessions) to the workers.
+  - Thus the elites offer concessions (redistribution and democracy ) to the workers.

-- Example: King vs. council in Europe.
+### Effect of Industrialization on Elite Strategy

+#### Before industrialization

-- Before industrialization: the revenue of the king came mostly from the land.
+* the revenue of the king came mostly from the land.
-- They did not rely on poor to generate income.
-No reason to share income with poor, and thus no reason to transfer power to the poor.
-The economy was not based on joint production, and thus it was an absolute monarchy.
+* Crown did not rely on poor to generate income.
+* No reason to share income with poor, and thus no reason to transfer power to the poor.
+*  The economy was not based on joint production, and thus it was an absolute monarchy.

-- As the economy grew, production replaced land as key source of revenue
+#### As the economy grew

+* production replaced land as key source of revenue

-- Thus, the elites became more dependent on taxing the population to generate income.
+- Thus, the elites became more dependent on **taxing the population** to generate income.
 - The crown borrowed money from the population without repayment.
 - To get revenue, crown had to induce cooperation of public.
-The crown thus offered the population the power to redistribute income and also more political power.
+The crown offered the population the power to redistribute income and also more political power.
-- Thus, the king ceded power to a separate council – democracy evolves.
+- **Politically, the crown ceded power to a separate council –> democracy evolves.**

-- Thus, democracy emerged
+  - i.e. The Glorious Revolution
+- **Economically: royal revenue skyrocketed**
+  - the interest rate for royal family declined, even as they took out more loans

-- The effect of industrialization of the strategy of poor:
+###  Effect of industrialization on strategy of the Poor

 - financial capital is more mobile than land

-- as financial capital gains importance due to industrialization, the exit of elite support becomes too costly for growth
-- Thus, if pressured, the elites will flee with their money
+- as financial capital gains importance due to industrialization, the exit of elite support becomes too costly for growth.
+If pressured, the elites will flee with their money

-- thus, the poor do not wish to demand too much income redistribution from the elites.
+  the poor demand smaller redistribution from the elites.

 - In response, elites would be willing to meet the demand of the poor

 - Democracies often fail in highly unequal societies

   - Failure stems from elite/poor redistributive conflicts

   - Elites are unwilling to redistribute

   - Poor demand too much redistribution

   - Thus, the elites use repression at all cost as the price of conceding to the poor is too high.

 - Industrialization softens these redistributive conflicts

   - Industrialization makes joint work more important for growth

-- The elites require cooperation of the door
-- Thus, they become more willing to redistribute.
+  - The elites become more willing to redistribute.

   - The poor also becoming willing to demand less, as they fear the elites will flee with their goods, as it is easier in an industrialized country to flee with capital

   - Thus, redistribution and democratization become easier to achieve.

-- Industrialize can foster democracy in highly unequal societies
+- Industrialize can foster democracy in highly unequal societies - example: US

-- US example: the south was highly autocratic.
-Why?
+  - Southeast: extreme inequality and rural ->highly autocratic.
-- Western regions: egalitarian, and thus democratic
+  - Western regions: moderate inequality -> democratic
-- Northeast, Midwest – unequal income, but industrial area -> democratic
+  - Northeast, Midwest – extreme inequality , but industrial area -> democratic
-- Southeast – unequal and rural and thus autocratic.
-- We can see from the example of the Midwest and northeast that although unequal, industrialization allowed for democracy.
+  - industrialization alters the direction of relationship between democracy and inequality -> from U to straightly increasing line